 United Farmers State Bank has a short history as it was just created on January 17th, 2014 with the merging of the Farmers State Bank of Adams and the Farmers State Bank of Elkton, both owned by Adams Bancshares Inc. United Farmers State Bank looks forward to filling its own pages of history but would like to share some history of its parent banks and how they came to be “United”.

 United Farmers State Bank is a community bank with small town community values, and provides products and services that will meet your banking needs.

 United Farmers State Bank was chartered on January 17, 2014 when its parent banks, Farmers State Bank of Adams and Farmers State Bank of Elkton joined forces.
-The officers are Michael Schneider, CEO; Connie Hoff, President; Brian Wolff, Vice-President; Curt Sheely, Vice-President, Eric Lee, Vice-President; Tim Schneider, Vice-President; Mike Smith, Asst Vice-President, and Steve Leif, Asst.
+The officers are Michael Schneider, CEO; Timothy Schneider, President; Brian Wolff, Vice-President; Curt Sheely, Vice-President, Eric Lee, Vice-President; Mike Smith, Asst Vice-President, and Steve Leif, Asst.
 Vice-President.

 The bank is a locally-owned and operated full service bank, as both its parent banks were.
 The bank opened with over $130 million in assets in January 2014, had a staff of 21 employees and served its customers from four locations.
 At the time the bank opened the main office was in Adams with branches in Elkton, Dexter and Rose Creek.